kitsudaiki/ainari/docs/index.md

 -   **No normalization of input**

     The input of the network is not restricted to range of 0.0 - 1.0 .
-Every value, as long it is a positive value, can be inserted.
+Every value can be inserted, even negative values.
 Also if there is a single broken value in the input-data, which is million times higher, than the rest of the input-values, it has nearly no effect on the rest of the already trained data.